 Tickling Giants is ultimately a tragicomic glimpse into a time when everything was possible.
 It is a film that is well worth watching, both as an airy primer on the Egyptian revolution and a thorough exploration of the power and limitations of satire.
 As Egypt enters its fifth year of el-Sisi’s reign, it can be difficult to look back with anything but despair at the lost hope of the Arab Spring, but, as Youssef notes in his closing remarks, “A revolution is not an event, it’s a process.”

-*The film is currently available on Netflix in a number of Middle Eastern, European, Australasian, and African countries.
-It will be available in the US on Amazon and iTunes in June 2017.
+- The film is currently available on Netflix in a number of Middle Eastern, European, Australasian, and African countries.
+It will be available in the US on Amazon and iTunes from June 2017.